Doctor of Nursing Practice

 The Bay Path University Doctor of Nursing Practice (DNP) is a 70-credit online non-residency program that will support the development of advanced nursing practice, either in the role of a Family Nurse Practitioner or in the specialty of advanced nursing practice.
 Graduates of the DNP program will incorporate evidence-based and leadership practices into the preparation of the next generation of nurses, promote health and wellness at a community level, and develop a clinically and culturally competent workforce.

 The DNP has two entry options, the Bachelor of Science in Nursing (BSN) to DNP, and the Post-Master's (PM) to DNP.
-The BSN to DNP option admits nurses who wish to obtain the competencies to bein the role or concentration of the Family Nurse Practitioners (FNP).
+The BSN to DNP option admits nurses who wish to obtain the competencies to begin the role or concentration of the Family Nurse Practitioners (FNP).
 The PM option has two entry tracks.
 The PM to DNP with an Advanced Practice Registered Nurse (APRN) track admits nurses who hold a MSN and current APRN licensure in the role of a nurse practitioner.
 The PM to DNP without an Advanced Practice Registered Nurse (APRN) track admits nurses who hold a MSN but do not hold an APRN license.
-Through the practice courses, students will partner with mentors/preceptors and focus on the responsibilities of the advanced nursing role (DNP-FNP) or advanced nursing practice specialty (PM-DNP).
+Through the practice courses, students will partner with mentors/preceptors and focus on the responsibilities of the advanced practice nursing role (DNP-FNP) or advanced nursing practice specialty (PM-DNP).

 Student Learning Outcomes